bonitasoft/bonita-doc/md/processes.md

 9. A list appears filled with the actors you can to remove.
 You can undo a removal by clicking _**X**_ button next to the actor or by clicking _**Enable all**_
 10. Click _**APPLY**_.

-## How to modify a parameter in the Administrator profile
+## Modify a parameter in the Administrator profile

 **Note:** In versions 7.0.x, this feature is only available for Bonita BPM Performance edition.
 Starting from version 7.1.0, this feature is available for Bonita BPM Performance and Efficiency editions.